 Royal Oak Child Custody Lawyer | Ferndale Child Custody Attorney

-MODIFICATION OF EXISTING MICHIGAN CHILD CUSTODY ORDERS
+MODIFICATION OF EXISTING CHILD CUSTODY ORDERS

 At the time of divorce, when children under the age of 18 are involved, three issues are addressed: custody, parenting time, and child support.
 As time passes, one or both parents may request alterations to one or more of these orders, so long as appropriate criteria are met.
 Changes can be permanent or temporary, though every decision made by the court can have life-changing effects.

-We Can Help With Many Types Of Child Custody Situations
+Our Attorneys Can Help With Many Types Of Child Custody Situations

 Whether you are seeking or contesting the modification of existing orders, Friedman Law Firm has the knowledge it takes.
 We aim to work with the other parent to the fullest extent possible and will always keep the best interests of your child at the forefront of our service.